Krystal enjoys drawing in her free time. She also loves to give easy tutorials on cute drawings.

 Draw a circle for the head.

-The dog and cat in the previous guides were drawn facing forward; therefore, there was no need to draw a shape for the snout.
-However, since our dino is going to be drawn in profile, we will need to sketch the snout.
-Do that by drawing a rectangle on the left side of the circle.
+Since our dino is going to be drawn in profile, we will need to sketch the snout by drawing a rectangle on the left side of the circle.

 We will now draw the ridges that are just above the eyes.
 You see them on most depictions of dinosaurs.
 They are kind of like eyebrows.
 The only difference is that they are made of flesh instead of hair.

 There are two ways in which you can draw the dinosaur's body.
-You can either draw two slightly overlapping circles for the upper and lower body, or you can just draw one large potato-like shape for both halves of the body (see the examples).
+You can either draw two slightly overlapping circles for the upper and lower body (example 2), or you can just draw one large potato-like shape for both halves of the body (example 1).
 Personally, I think it would be easier if you just drew the potato.
 The guide will continue on using this shape.

 As you already know, Rex's arms are tiny (they can't do push ups or give high fives).
 Therefore, you need a tiny shape.
 Yes, a single shape.
 Draw a small rectangle on the body.There's no need to draw the arm on the opposite side of the body.
 You can't see it anyway.
 The only thing visible on that side is the hand.